Virginia-Pennsylvania Boundary

 Source: John Carter Brown Library at Brown University, A Plan of the Boundary Lines between the province of Maryland and the Three Lower Counties on Delaware (Charles Mason, 1768)

-In 1766, they surveyed east from the "Post marked West" to the Delaware River.
+In 1766, they surveyed eastward from the "Post marked West" to the Delaware River.
 Penn's charter defined the western edge of the colony to be five degrees west of the eastern edge, and that point on the Delaware River ultimately determined the southwestern corner of Pennsylvania separating it from Virginia.
 Mason and Dixon also returned in 1766 to North Mountain and surveyed further west to Little Allegheny Mountain, the line today that separates Somerset and Bedford counties in Pennsylvania.
 Each mile, they set a monument stone to mark the boundary.

 Mason and Dixon were paid by the Calverts and Penns to survey the boundary between Maryland and Pennsylvania, but continued past the western edge of Maryland and defined a portion of the Virginia-Pennsylvania border